george7378/quadtree-terrain/README.md

 # quadtree-terrain
 >For a similar terrain system which uses chunks, check out [this project](https://github.com/george7378/chunked-terrain).
+Check [here](https://github.com/george7378/magrathea) to see this adaptive terrain algorithm applied to full-scale planets.
 Also take a look at [this article](http://www.gkristiansen.co.uk/2018/04/an-algorithm-for-infinite-worlds.html) which goes into more high-level detail regarding the algorithm.

 QuadTree Terrain is a C#/XNA program demonstrating a quadtree terrain splitting algorithm which can be used to render very large-scale worlds.